researchart/rose6icse/submissions/available/README.md

 [success] Total time: 32 s, completed Jan 3, 2020 2:29:55 AM
 ```

+## Run Test & Result

-4. To execute the our static analzer enter the following command.
+1. To execute the our static analzer enter the following command.

 Our analyzer detects eight vulnerabilities discussed in the paper.

-The command structure is :

-<i> run command_name target_file </i>
+The command structure is : <i> run command_name target_file </i>

 ```
 run runTest test/test.sol